MateuszMariaGrodzki/SchoolSystem/server/README.md

 gradle googleJavaFormat
 ```

+### DTO's
+Request DTO should have name ending with command
+Response DTO should have name ending with view

 ### Database configuration
 It's recommended to use external database tool such as DBeaver.
 Below image provides database connection credentials:
 <p align="center">